This post may contain affiliate links. Read my disclaimer policy.

 Where to Stay in Stuttgart

-Most recently I stayed Motel One and Hotel Unger near the Königstrasse shopping area, museums, and the Christmas market.
+Three hotels we’ve stayed at and recommend: Motel One , Hotel Unger and Maritim Stuttgart.
+All are near the Königstrasse shopping area, museums, and the Christmas market.
 I highly recommend these hotels!
-Both are an easy walk to the train station and many downtown sights, yet they’re quiet, comfortable, have A/C, and offer breakfast.
+All 3 are an easy walk to the train station and many downtown sights, yet they’re quiet, comfortable, have A/C, and offer breakfast.

-TIP: Book your room in advance!
-They tend to fill quickly during peak travel times so I recommend seeing what’s open for your travel dates now!
+Book your Stuttgart accommodations in advance!
+They tend to fill quickly during peak travel times (summer, Volksfest, Christmas, etc) so I recommend seeing what’s open for your travel dates.

 Stuttgart Tours & Tickets